mesfind/bioinfo-python/_episodes/05-seaborn-viz.md

 To illustrate what matplotlib can do, we'll need to use a dataset.
 We've decided to use the so-called Gapminder dataset, which was compiled by Jennifer Bryan.
 This dataset contains several key demographic and economic statistics for many countries, across many years.
 For more information, see the gapminder repository.

 We'll use the pandas Python package to load the .csv (comma separated values) file that contains the dataset.
 The pandas package provides DataFrame objects that organize datasets in tabular form (think Microsoft Excel spreedsheets).
 We've created an alias for the pandas package, called pd, which is the convention.
-To read in a .csv file we simply use pd.read_csv.
-This .csv file happens to be tab-delimited, so we need to specify sep=\t.
+To read in a .csv file we simply use `pd.read_csv`.
+This .csv file happens to be tab-delimited, so we need to specify `sep=\t`.

 ~~~
 df = pd.read_csv('data/gapminder.tsv', sep='\t')